 Hist.: OCE 1-1980, f. & ef.
 4-15-80; WOSC 3-1988, f. & cert. ef.
-12-15-88
+12-15-88; WOU 2-1997, f. & cert. ef.
+5-28-97

-(1) "Grievance" means any complaint of unfair or inequitable treatment by the College.
-Grievances relating to charges of discrimination are to be filed with the College Affirmative Action Officer.
+(1) "Grievance" means acts, omission or applications which allegedly violate University Policy, OSSHE Rules or Oregon Administrative Rules.
+Evaluation and disciplinary disputes are handled separately through the administrative organization.
+Grievances relating to charges of discrimination are to be filed with the University's Affirmative Action Officer.

-(2) "Grievant" means one or more members of the Western Oregon State College faculty or staff considered to be unclassified personnel and listed on the official list of personnel.
+(2) "Grievant" means one or more members of the Western Oregon University unclassified professional staff as listed on the official list of personnel.